wiedehopf/graphs1090/README.md

-# dump1090-graphs
+# graphs1090
-Graphs for dump1090, based on dump1090-tools by mutability
+Graphs for dump1090-fa, based on dump1090-tools by mutability Also works for other dump1090 variants